Mubarokahh/AWS-CLOUD-SOLUTION-REVERSE-PROXY/cloud solution .md

     ![NAT](Images/NAT.JPG)

+    ## SECTION 2 - SET UP OF THE SECURITY

      ## CREATE SECURITY GROUP
      ## 1. Nginx Server
      * Traffic will only be allowed from external load balancer from port 80 and 443